joeyespo/grip/README.md

 - `password`: The password to authenticate with GitHub to extend the API limit
 - `render_offline`: Whether to render locally using [Python-Markdown][] (Note: this is a work in progress)
 - `render_wide`: Whether to render a wide page, `False` by default (this has no effect when used with `gfm`)
+- `render_inline`: Whether to inline the styles within the HTML file (Note: unlike the other API functions, this defaults to `True`)
 - `out_filename`: The filename to write to, `<in_filename>.html` by default